Urine CultureUrine Culture

 Test Preparation Needed?

 Generally none, but depending on the type of culture, you may be given special instructions.
 For example, you may be asked not to urinate for at least one hour before the test and/or to drink a glass of water 15-20 minutes before sample collection.
 This will help to ensure that you can produce enough urine for the test.
-Antibiotics taken prior to the test may affect your results.
-Tell your health care practitioner if you have taken antibiotics recently.
+Antibiotics taken before the test may affect your results.
+Tell your healthcare practitioner if you have taken antibiotics recently.

 Who needs a urine culture?